-The attorneys with the Law Offices of Greg Prosmushkin, P.C. can assist you in resolving your open container law violation and any other related matters.
+The attorneys with The Law Offices of Greg Prosmushkin, P.C. can assist you in resolving your open container law violation, and any other related issues.
 Call today to schedule a 100% free consultation with one of our criminal law attorneys.

 This content was written on behalf of Greg Prosmushkin.